-The West Midlands Central Accident Resuscitation Emergency (CARE) Team is a charitable organisation that responds to serious medical incidents across the West Midlands in support of the West Midlands Ambulance Service.
+The West Midlands Central Accident Resuscitation Emergency (CARE) Team is a charitable organisation that responds to serious medical incidents across the West Midlands in support of West Midlands Ambulance Service University NHS Foundation Trust.

-The Team evolved from a 'flying squad' set up in the late 1980's by Professor Sir Keith Porter during the national ambulance strikes that based itself out of the old Birmingham Accident Hospital.
+The team evolved from a ‘flying squad’ set up in the late 1980s by Professor Sir Keith Porter during the national ambulance strikes and based itself out of the old Birmingham Accident Hospital.

 Our Charitable Aims

-Working in teams alongside the West Midlands Ambulance Service (WMAS), our volunteer doctors, nurses, paramedics and other healthcare professionals deliver enhanced clinical care to seriously injured and unwell patients.
+Working in teams alongside the West Midlands Ambulance Service University NHS Foundation Trust (WMAS), our volunteer doctors, nurses, paramedics and other healthcare professionals deliver enhanced clinical care to seriously injured and unwell patients.

-The Team are able to provide advanced interventions usually only available in hospital including:
+The team are able to provide advanced interventions usually only available in a hospital, including:

 Our teams consist of an experienced Clinical Lead and Clinical Support who work closely with ambulance service personnel to deliver high quality clinical care to patients at the scene.

 A vehicle commander trained in emergency response driving ensures the team arrive in a safe and timely fashion and remain safe at scene.
 They are also able to assist with the delivery of enhanced interventions thereby minimising on scene times.